MagedGDEV/QtCoreGuide/README.md

     - The **`mySlot`** slot prints the received value **`42`** to the console using **`qDebug()`**.

+> [!TIP]
+> To obtain a pointer to the object that emitted a signal in a slot, you can use the **`QObject::sender()`** function.
+This function returns a pointer to the sender object, allowing you to identify or interact with the source of the signal.

 ### 4. Disconnecting Connections

 In Qt, signals and slots are automatically managed to ensure safe and efficient communication between objects.
 However, there are cases where you might need to **manually disconnect** a signal-slot connection.
 Let’s explore how and why.